"Architecture or Revolution. Revolution can be avoided."

 Who is behind this?

-The is the brainchild of Architecture for Humanity and the designers who volunteer with us and through our local chapters.
+The Open Architecture Network is the brainchild of Architecture for Humanity and the designers who volunteer with us, and through our local chapters.
 It grew out of our collective frustration in sharing ideas and trying to work together to address shelter needs after disaster, in informal settlements and in our own communities.

 Architecture for Humanity is a 501(c)(3) charitable organization that seeks architectural solutions to humanitarian crises and brings design services to communities in need.
 To learn more about our work, please visit our website.